prebid/prebid.github.io/adops/gam-creative-banner-sbs.md

 ---
 layout: page_v2
-title: GAM Step by Step - Banner/Outstream/AMP Creatives
+title: GAM Step by Step - Banner/In-Renderer/AMP/Native Creatives
-head_title: GAM Step by Step - Banner/Outstream/AMP Creatives
+head_title: GAM Step by Step - Banner/In-Renderer/AMP/Native Creatives
-description: Set up banner and outstream creatives for Prebid in Google Ad Manager.
+description: Set up Banner and In-Renderer creatives for Prebid in Google Ad Manager.
 pid: 2
 sidebarType: 3
 ---

-# GAM Step by Step - Banner/Outstream/AMP Creatives
+# GAM Step by Step - Banner/In-Renderer/AMP Creatives
+{: .no_toc}

+- TOC
+{:toc}

-This page walks you through the steps required to create banner and outstream creatives to attach to your Prebid line items in Google Ad Manager (GAM).
+This page walks you through the steps required to create banner and In-Renderer (formerly known as "outstream") creatives to attach to your Prebid line items in Google Ad Manager (GAM).
+This same process can cover native creatives if you've chosen the in-adunit or external native template options.
+If you're using GAM's native design tool, you'll need to follow the [GAM native](/adops/gam-native.html) page.

 {: .alert.alert-success :}
 For complete instructions on setting up Prebid line items in Google Ad Manager, see [Google Ad Manager with Prebid Step by Step](/adops/step-by-step.html).

+{: .alert.alert-info :}
+Note that for Prebid Mobile, the In-Renderer video scenario is covered by video line items.
+See the [video creative reference](adops/setting-up-prebid-video-in-dfp.html) for details.

+## Overview

+This document describes how to implement the 3rd Party HTML creatives in GAM for banner/etc. See the [creative considerations](/adops/creative-considerations.html) reference for an overview.

+## Prebid Universal Creative

+This procedure works for both Prebid.js and Prebid Mobile, with a few differences noted below.

 1. In GAM, select **Delivery** > **Creatives**.
 2. Under the **Display creatives** tab, click **New Creative**.